Tackling ageism in health care, part 2

 Supporting the mental health of seniors

-Similar to social isolation, mental illnesses such as anxiety and depression are common in U.S. seniors, affecting one in four older adults, according to the National Council on Aging.
-Yet less than half of older adults with mental health disorders receive treatment.
+Psychological well-being is an important part of overall health across the lifespan.
+Yet mental illnesses such as anxiety and depression affect one in four older adults, according to the National Council on Aging, and less than half of older adults with mental health disorders receive treatment.

 “Ageism can contribute to this treatment gap,” says Julie Jensen, manager of Older Adult Services for the MultiCare Behavioral Health Network.
 “Sometimes people think that mental health conditions are a normal part of aging, but they aren’t.
 This can lead to a lack of services and also discourages people from seeking help.”